sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 rule of *no peeking*.
 You are *not* allowed to use the data to decide when to terminate the experiment.
 You are *not* allowed to look at a “borderline” *p*-value and decide to collect more data.
-You aren’t even allowed to change your data analyis strategy after looking at data.
+You aren’t even allowed to change your data analysis strategy after looking at data.
 You are strictly required to follow these rules, otherwise the *p*-values you calculate will be nonsense.